 Receive the latest news, grant offerings, and community events.

-(Boston, MA) The New England Foundation for the Arts is pleased to announce the two 2021 recipients of the Newell Flather Award for Leadership in Public Art: artist, educator and mentor Ekua Holmes of Roxbury, MA; and gallery owner, consultant, and curator Rosemary Tracy Woods of Springfield, MA.
+(Boston, MA) The New England Foundation for the Arts (NEFA) is pleased to announce the two Massachusetts-based recipients of the 2023 Newell Flather Award for Leadership in Public Art: Jeena Chang, Director of Community Programs & Design at the Asian Community Development Corporation (ACDC) in Boston, and interdisciplinary street artist Rixy, who is currently in residence at Elevated Thought in Lawrence, MA.

-Founded in 2020, the Newell Flather Award for Leadership in Public Art annually honors two Massachusetts artists/curators/arts administrators in public art who have demonstrated leadership in contributing to the evolving field of public art and inspiring more just, vibrant, and welcoming public spaces and public life.
-Each recipient is awarded $5,000 of unrestricted funds in celebration of their leadership and impact in the field.
+Founded in 2020, the annual Newell Flather Award for Leadership in Public Art honors Massachusetts artists, curators, and arts administrators in the field of public art who have demonstrated leadership in contributing to this evolving field.
+Each recipient is awarded $5,000 in unrestricted funds to celebrate their leadership and impact.